Getting out of payday debt is tough, but possible. Here’s how to get out of a payday loan nightmare.

 If your payday loan debt seems to never go away, despite your best efforts, you might be in what’s known as the ‘payday loan trap’ — a cycle of debt that’s so high it’s tough to escape.

 According to statistics from the Consumer Financial Protection Bureau (CFPB) and research from the Pew Charitable Trust, the average annual percentage interest rate on a payday loan is 396%, with the average borrower spending $520 in interest and additional fees alone to borrow $375.

 By nature, these loans tend to trap well-intentioned borrowers into a cycle of debt from which they can’t escape.
 Yet the 14,000+ storefront payday lenders, combined with endless online lenders, rake in $12 billion in fees every year.
 To get a sense of how horrible this industry can be, watch the video below by Bloomberg.

-If you’re one of the 12 million Americans who has taken out a payday loan this year, you’re not alone.
+If you’re one of the 12 million Americans who have taken out a payday loan this year, you’re not alone.
 Here are a few steps you can take to help escape this trap.